Be where your market is remains one of the most basic rules of sales. In today’s world, your B2B buyers are on social media.

-Requesting an introduction to a sales prospect—with dignity.
+Requesting an introduction to a social selling prospect with dignity.

 Engaging through the content your sales prospect is interested in is a great start, but you can also warm up your prospect by asking for an introduction from a shared LinkedIn connection.

 The web is full of examples of the wrong ways to ask for a LinkedIn connection for an introduction.
 You’ve likely experienced seen some of those horrible emails come through your own LinkedIn inbox.

 Again, don’t be that person.

 Here’s the right way to approach a connection to ask for an introduction to your B2B prospect on LinkedIn.
 If you haven’t been in touch with your LinkedIn connection in a while, revive the conversation in the same ways you engage with prospects.

 - Send them an article you think they’ll find helpful.

 - Share or comment on content they’ve shared on LinkedIn.

 - Congratulate them on a recent accomplishment or award they’ve won._

 When you email your ask for an introduction, keep your request simple and be transparent about why you’re asking.
 Forge co-founder and CEO, Stacey Ferreira, shares this introduction request email template: